 Although it sounds more like something against which you should be vaccinated than an ingredient of love, yarsagumba is fast becoming one of the most talked-about aphrodisiacs in the world.

 Its notoriety hasn’t sprung from some new scientific study proving the ingredient’s power in black and white terms.
-No, yarsagumba is the new “it” food because its transport and sales have become as legally controlled as drugs.
+No, yarsagumba is the new “it” food because its transport and sales are now as legally controlled as drugs.
 Yes, there are yarsagumba busts.
 People go to prison for this aphrodisiac.
-(In fact, there were several murders linked to the plant!)
+(In fact, there are even several murders linked to this rare prize!)